 Memes can vary from the insipid to the inspired.
 Whether one cares for their prevalence or not, memes are undoubtedly a part of popular culture today.
 Much like NBC’s Saturday Night Live revolutionized television satire and humor in 1975, memes have become a powerful vehicle to express personal or political views in a quick, engaging format that can potentially reach millions.

 Even though corporations already tightly controlled television in the ’70s, there was no cracking down on SNL’s classic spoofs of politicians and corporate products.
 Why should today’s content creators face mindless censorship at the dull hands of cold technology?

 Gian Volpicelli, writing at Wired, further notes that those who would seek to squelch opposing viewpoints might also use Article 13 as a weapon.
 “Copyright trolls,” as he calls them, can report violators and attempt to have content they personally don’t like removed based on the ill-defined copyright regulations.

 The far greater concern, however, is that “fair use” content will simply be caught up in the automated filter fishing net.
 Will a “Star Wars” meme mocking Hillary Clinton or Donald Trump be distinguishable as satire by an upload filter that simply detects copyright-protected material in the image?

 A silly meme might not seem like much.
 But it is popular expression – often political – being squelched in the name of corporate obligation.
 This should be incredibly worrisome to civil libertarians.
 A free Internet should be first and foremost about an unfettered exchange of information and ideas between people.
-If a supranational government prevents that free exchange, then it is that government that should be deleted, not the free expression.We value your comments!
-Please weigh in on our comment section below.
+If a supranational government prevents that free exchange, then it is that government that should be deleted, not the free expression.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com